srikanthmergu04/Java-Interviews/src/main/java/com/java/interview/interview1/README.md

 ## 20. Supporting Localization and Internationalization
 Discuss how you have implemented localization (L10n) and internationalization (i18n) in applications.
 Mention tools, frameworks, and best practices used.

+---

+# Round 3

+## 1. Project experience
+## 2. how do you work from gathering requirements to building product
+## 3. coming up with database model
+## 4. how do display large dataset in UI
+## 5. any questions regarding company
+## 6. Cloud Experiences
+## 7. Introduction about role and team
+## 8. Modern Tech stack